cslee159/OptimalGeneNMF/README.md

 ### Input Description
 1. *target.gene.list*
-Gene optimization is conducted to impute these target genes well.
-Transcriptional signatures related to target genes are going to be extracted.
+Gene optimization is conducted to filter out the genes that do not contribute to the recovery of these target genes.
+As a result, transcriptional signatures that reflect the regulattion factors of these target genes are extracted.
 In example data, anti-apoptotic BCL2 family genes (BCL2, MCL1, BFL1,  BCLXL, and BCLW) are used.

 2. *related.gene.list*
 Genes related with target genes.
 Transcriptionally-, regulationally-, or functionally-related with target genes can be included.
 As more genes are included, the optimization process takes exponentially longer, so we recommend less than 300 genes.
 In example data, NanoString panel genes which selected based on our study about Acute Myeloid Leukemia (AML) data sets.